 Tethering allows users to turn their mobile device into a mini Wi-Fi hotspot, using their data allowance to get other mobile devices connected to the internet.
 You sometimes find tethering is limited by network providers as it leads to heavy data usage and with limited space on the network, this can lead to slowing down the network for other customers.

-Sky Mobiles perform well in this category, with no restrictions on tethering data for its SIM only or handset customers.
+Sky Mobiles perform well in this category, with no restrictions on tethering data for its SIM-only or handset customers.
 Customers can tether their full plan data if they wish.
-Before tethering we recommend checking Sky’s out of plan charges.

 International Roaming (2 / 5)